 – precision marketing over television and other over-the-top (OTT) video terminals;

-– fast zero-touch troubleshooting, diagnosing as well as AI-assisted migration plan for the integrated broadband network;
+– fast zero-touch troubleshooting, diagnosing as well as AI-assisted migration plan for the integrated broadband cable network;

-– use of business analytics and anti-fraud techniques.
+– use of business analytics and anti-fraud techniques;

+– use of AI for the intelligent functions described above, taking into account principles on ethical, responsible and trustworthy use of AI.

 To facilitate implementation of the above aspects, it is important to study the collaboration, coordination and information exchange among the different intelligent entities.
 As a consequence, besides intelligent functions, it is also necessary to study the various interactions, which depends on the general or the dedicated AI functions framework, architecture, interfaces and data models.